Cineworld: History

 Cineworld was founded by Steve Wiener in 1995.
 The first Cineworld cinema opened in Stevenage, Hertfordshire in July 1996.
-A second cinema opened in Wakefield, West Yorkshire, in December 1996 and the third opened in Shrewsbury, Shropshire, in 1998.
+A second cinema opened in Wakefield, West Yorkshire, in December 1996 and the third opened in Feltham, London in July 1997.
 In 2004, Cineworld was acquired by Blackstone private equity group for £120m.
 The following year, Cineworld acquired the UK and Ireland operations of French cinema company UGC.

 In December 2012, Cineworld acquired the Picturehouse Cinema chain, adding 21 cinemas to its portfolio, including The Little Theatre in Bath, Brighton's Duke of York's cinema, the Cameo, Edinburgh, the Phoenix in Oxford and the Ritzy Cinema in Brixton.

 The Blackstone Group, which had invested in Cineworld when it was privately owned, sold its entire remaining 20% shareholding in November 2010.
 In August 2013, The Guardian revealed that Cineworld employs 80% of its 4,300 staff on zero hour contracts.
 In October 2013, the Chester location was closed due to the landowner wanting to develop the land into a supermarket.

 In 2014, Cineworld's Picturehouse chain was subject to industrial action owing to its refusal to pay the London living wage to its staff.
 The workforce attracted the support of Eric Cantona.
 On 27 February 2014, Cineworld completed the takeover of Cinema City International N.V.
-As of March 2015, the Greidinger family (who owned a controlling 54% stake in Cinema City International) held a controlling bloc as the largest shareholders in the enlarged company.
+As of March 2015, the Greidinger family (who owned a controlling 54% stake in Cinema City International) held a controlling bloc as the largest shareholder in the enlarged company.
 In May 2014, Mooky Greidinger joined the board of directors as CEO, having previously been CEO of Cinema City International.

 In 2015, Picturehouse unveiled their new West End flagship site, ‘Picturehouse Central’, a 1,000-seat seven-screen cinema on Shaftesbury Avenue near Piccadilly Circus in central London.
 In August 2016, Cineworld acquired six cinemas from Empire Cinemas, including the Empire Theatre in London's West End, and 4 other locations in Basildon, Poole, Bromley and Hemel Hempstead.
 Empire Newcastle was also acquired by Cineworld the following year.

 In November 2017, Cineworld began merger talks with the US cinema chain Regal Cinemas.
-On 5 December, it was officially announced that Cineworld would buy Regal for US$3.6 billion (£2.7 billion), creating the world's second largest cinema group.
+On 5 December, it was officially announced that Cineworld would buy Regal for US$3.6 billion (£2.7 billion), creating the world's second-largest cinema group.
 It would also allow Cineworld access to the US market, the largest in the world.
 The acquisition was completed in 2018.
 In March 2019, Cineworld and Eagle Pictures invested in Spyglass Media Group.